PolMix/temp-forecast/README.md

 # temp-forecast
-Forecasting temperature time series using recurrent neural networks
+Forecasting temperature time series using recurrent neural networks (by Pavel Mikhailov and Anton Oreshkin).

 ### Dataset
 Datasets can be sent upon personal request